-- Any registered voter may request/vote an absentee ballot.
-The supervisor may accept a request for an absentee ballot from an elector in person, in writing, electronically, or a telephonic request from the elector, or, if directly instructed by the elector, a member of the elector's immediate family or legal guardian. - ➤ The person making the absentee ballot request must disclose: - The name of the elector for whom the ballot is requested; - The elector's address; (Effective January 1, 2014, all absentee requests to be mailed to an address other than address on file at the SOE, will need to be accompanied by a signed written request by the elector.) - The elector's date of birth; - The requester's name; - The requester's address; - The requester's driver's license number, if available; - The requester's relationship to the elector; and - The requester's signature (written requests only). - A request for an absentee ballot to be mailed to a voter must be received no later than 5 p.m. on the 6th day before the election by the supervisor of elections.
-The supervisor of elections shall mail absentee ballots to voters requesting ballots by such deadline no later than the 4th day prior to the election.
+- Any registered voter may request/vote a Vote-by-mail ballot.
+The supervisor may accept a request for a Vote-by-mail ballot from an elector in person, in writing, electronically, or a telephonic request from the elector, or, if directly instructed by the elector, a member of the elector's immediate family or legal guardian. - The person making the Vote-by-mail ballot request must disclose: - The name of the elector for whom the ballot is requested; - The elector's address; (Effective January 1, 2014, all Vote-by-mail requests to be mailed to an address other than address on file at the SOE, will need to be accompanied by a signed written request by the elector.) - The elector's date of birth; - The requester's name; - The requester's address; - The requester's driver's license number, if available; - The requester's relationship to the elector; and - The requester's signature (written requests only). - A request for a Vote-by-mail ballot to be mailed to a voter must be received no later than 5 p.m. on the 10th day before the election by the supervisor of elections.
+The supervisor of elections shall mail Vote-by-mail ballots to voters requesting ballots by such deadline no later than the 8th day prior to the election.
+FS 101.62 for the representative.